Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

     $ npm run dev

 The app should now be running in the browser.
 The first account is set as the admin account, and you will be able to add a band manager from here.
 For testing, we will use Account 2 to copy the address and input it as a band manager.
 After submitting the address, the list of band managers will be updated in the Admin panel.
 And if you switch to Account 2 in Metamask, you will now see a Band Manager panel.
+Next add a song by inputting a name and price in ether.
+(Ex: Thriller, 0.07) Now switch to Account 3 (this will be out visitor account with no special priviliges).
+You will now see the song for sale and you can purchase it by clicking the BUY button.
+Notice the account balances of Account 2 and 3 before and after purchasing the song.
 Screenshots available at the end.